-To further assess the algorithms' performance, we computed the percentage of correct matches (see Table 1), namely, the number of observations that were correctly classified over the total number of observations.
-In the case of ECMPR-rigid, this classification is based on the MAP principle: Each observation j is assigned to the cluster k(either a Gaussian cluster for a model point or a uniform class for an outlier) such that $k = \arg \max_i(\alpha{ji})$ .
-This implies that each data point which is not an outlier is assigned to one model point, but there may be several data points assigned to the same model point.
-ICP algorithms use a different assignment strategy, namely, they retain the closest data point for each model point and apply a threshold to this point-to-point distance to decide whether the assignment should be validated or not.
-For these reasons, the counting of matches has a different meaning with ECMPR and ICP.
-For example, in the case of an anisotropic covariance model (second row in Table 1 and Fig. 2), ECMPR assigned three outliers to three model points, while three inliers were incorrectly assigned.
-In the case of an isotropic covariance model (third row in Table 1), four outliers were assigned to four model points, while eight inliers were incorrectly assigned.
-In the presence of both anisotropic noise and outliers, TriICP rejected 18 data points, namely, 10 outliers and 8 inliers.
+To farther assess the algorithms' performance, we computed the percentage of correct matches (see Table 1), namely the number of observations that were correctly classified over the total number of observations.
+In case of ECMPRrigid, this classification is based on the maximum a posteriori (MAP) principle: each observation i is assigned to the cluster i (either a Gaussian cluster for a model point or a uniform cluster for an outlier) for which the posterior probability α{ji} is maximum.
+This implies that each data point, which is not an outlier, is assigned to one model point but there may be several data points assigned to the same model point.
+ICP algorithms use a different assignment strategy, namely they retain the closest data point for each model point and they apply a threshold to this point-to-point distance to decide whether the assignment should be validated or not.
+For these reasons, the counting of matches has a different meaning with ECMPR and with ICP.
+For example, in the case of an anisotropic covariance model (Table 1 second row and Fig. 2), ECMPR assigned 3 outliers to 3 model points while 3 inliers were incorrectly assigned.
+In the case of an isotropic covariance model (Table 1, third row), 4 outliers were assigned to 4 model points while 8 inliers were incorrectly assigned.
+In the presence of both anisotropic noise and outliers, TriICP rejected 18 data points, namely 10 outliers and 8 inliers.
 Comparing correct matches then may not be straightforward.
 A more meaningful comparison can be made by looking at the transformation estimation.
 It appears that ECMPR has superior performance with smaller rotation and translation errors.